 Obviously, call the let as soon as possible if there are any of the other distractions, as mentioned previously, and allow those to be resolved before continuing play.

 Can Players Challenge?

 Since the net cord judges are human, they can, of course, sometimes make erroneous calls.
-Thus, as the technology arrived, the sensors and software where meant to eliminate some of the potential for human error.
+Thus, as the technology arrived, the sensors and software were meant to eliminate some of the potentials for human error.

 Of course, technology is not infallible, and there have been some fairly controversial moments in professional tennis where the sensors were triggered even though, upon replay, it was clear that the ball did not actually hit the net.

 Many players, previous players, and commentators have spoken out against the technology, especially since there isn’t an ability to challenge a let call.

 Even though the technology has been around for some time, the controversy is still occurring, notably in the 2021 Australian Open in a match between Nick Kyrgios and Ugo Humbert in which both players were falling victim to the sensors going off when the ball didn’t hit the net.